C4ptainCrunch/thesis/source/index.rst

       <div class="code-intro">

-Before presenting those, we describe a :code:`Player` class that every implementation then reuses.
+Before presenting those, we describe a :code:`Player` class that every algorithm implementation will reuse.
 The :code:`Player` class keeps track of the game state internally.
 At each turn of the game, the :code:`Player` is called with the method :code:`play()` to inform it of the action played by their opponent
 (and thus update their internal state) and then chooses an action with :code:`get_action()`,